1934 Indianapolis 500: Time trials

 Ten-lap (25 mile) qualifying runs were utilized.
-Kelly Petillo earned the pole position with a speed of over 119 mph.
+Kelly Petillo earned the pole position with a speed of 119.329 mph.
+Babe Stapp and Charles Tramison were both disqualified for exceeding the fuel limit in their qualifying runs.

-During a qualification attempt, driver Peter Kreis lost control in turn 1, climbed over the wall, and struck a tree outside of the track.
+During a qualification attempt, driver Pete Kreis lost control in turn 1, climbed over the wall, and struck a tree outside of the track.
 He and his riding mechanic were fatally injured.